 Unless you are baking pastries, breads, or cakes, most recipes are forgiving if you don’t get measurements exactly right, so ditch the measuring cups and spoons, and freestyle it.
 It’s liberating and allows you to tailor ingredient amounts to your suit your taste buds.

 7. Always have a backup plan

 Memorize your in-case-of-emergency meal, and be sure to always keep the ingredients on hand.
-For example, this red lentil pasta (with just one ingredient and 15 g protein per serving) pairs well with any baby leafy green, extra virgin olive oil, red pepper flakes, garlic, basil, and precooked shrimp or roughly chopped sardines.
+For example, red lentil pasta (with just one ingredient and about 15 g protein per serving) pairs well with any baby leafy green, extra virgin olive oil, red pepper flakes, garlic, basil, and precooked shrimp or roughly chopped sardines.
 Think of a handful of foods (including a quality protein, vegetable, healthy fat, and nutrient dense carbohydrate) that you can combine and turn into a meal in a pinch.
 Consider shelf-stable and frozen staples, and set reminders to rebuy them when your supply gets low.

 Remember the tips above work best when they become part of your routine, so block time on your calendar, and set reminders for ordering, prepping, and eating your way to better health.

 Southwest Stuffed Sweet Potato

 Serves 4 (main dish) or 8 (side dish)